Dr. Michael Ostermann

 Bio

-Michael Ostermann is an Associate Professor at the School of Criminal Justice at Rutgers University-Newark.
-His research interests primarily lie within the fields of prisoner reentry and corrections, and how they intersect with public policy.
-His recent work investigates the impact of post-release reentry services upon recidivism, whether effects vary across different levels of programmatic quality, and how measurement strategies translate into different policy prescriptions within evaluation research.
-Ostermann has served as Principal Investigator on several federally funded grants that investigate research questions about evidence-based crime policy, and include partnerships with practitioners and other criminal justice stakeholders.
-His work has been published in Justice Quarterly, Journal of Research in Crime and Delinquency, Law and Human Behavior, Crime and Delinquency, Criminology and Public Policy, and other scholarly outlets.
+Michael Ostermann is a Professor at the School of Criminal Justice at Rutgers University-Newark.
+His research interests primarily lie within the fields of institutional and community corrections, rehabilitation and reentry, and how they intersect with public policy.
+His recent work investigates the impact of in-prison and post-release rehabilitative services upon outcomes throughout the life course, as well as topics centering on the imposition of legal financial obligations on people involved in our criminal legal systems.
+Ostermann has served as Principal Investigator on several federally funded grants that investigate research questions about evidence-based crime policies and include partnerships with practitioners and other criminal justice stakeholders.
+A recently funded project that he leads involves a partnership with the Federal Bureau of Prisons to perform retrospective and prospective analyses of Criminal Thinking Groups that are administered through the First Step Act of 2018.
+He regularly interfaces with parole boards, departments of corrections, and rehabilitative service providers to address policy-centric research questions.

 Publications